autistic-symposium/searcher-cowswap-py/README.md

 #### Orders types

-* Support for limit orders.
+* Support for single order instances (limit price orders).
-* Support for multiple orders in a user order instance.
+* Support for multiple orders on a single token pairs instance.
+* Supposrt for multiple orders on multiple token pairs instances.